arktypeio/arktype/.github/CONTRIBUTING.md

 - Use `PascalCase` for...

   - Entities/non-generic types (e.g. `User`, `SomeData`)
   - Generic types with noun names, like `Array<t>`.
-As a rule of thumb, your generic should be named this way if all its parameters have defaults (unfortunately TS's built-in `Array` type doesn't have a default parameter, but it probably should have been `unknown`!)
+As a rule of thumb, if your generic is named this way, all parameters have defaults.

 - Use `camelCase` for...

   - Generic types with verb names like `inferDomain<t>`.
-Types named this way should generally have at least one required parameter.
+Types named this way have at least one required parameter.
   - Parameter names, e.g. `t` in `Array<t>`

 7. Once you've made the changes you want to and added corresponding unit tests, run the `prChecks` command in the project root and address any errors: